010 230 0168 partsoncall123@gmail.com

 • EcoBoost Cooling: Monitor coolant levels and check for leaks monthly

-• Fuel Quality: Use reputable fuel stations and add cleaners regularly
+• Fuel Quality: Use reputable fuel stations and add injector cleaner regularly

 Cost Breakdown for South African Market